-We have serious concerns about "Dungeons and Dragons," as well as some of the other fantasy role-playing games (RPGs) that are popular these days.
+We have serious concerns about "Dungeons and Dragons," as well as some of the other popular fantasy role-playing games (RPGs).

 On one level, "D & D" is about strategy and mathematical skill, and there are players whose interest would remain strong even if its mystical and magical elements were replaced with other kinds of imagery.
 That doesn't change the fact the game includes occultic elements.
 Some former players have said that "D & D" brought them into contact with demonic activity.
 Such claims need to be taken very seriously.